 What Happens if 3D-Printed Parts Are Defective?

 If 3D-printed components have flaws, they might not function properly or fail if they don't meet the design requirements.
 Inspection, testing, and measurement methods can be used to confirm quality.
-Common non-destructive testing techniques include X-ray, CT scanning, and ultrasonic testing, whereas destructive testing can also include compression and tensile tests.
+Standard non-destructive testing techniques include X-ray, CT scanning, and ultrasonic testing, whereas destructive testing can also include compression and tensile tests.
 Visual inspection, measurement, and the use of calibrated tools are all examples of inspection.

 How Does 3D Printing Standardization Affect Its Use in Different Aircraft Models?